 A person with exertional heat stroke should be put into a cold shower or ice bath with circulating water, if available, to help rapidly cool the body while waiting for an ambulance to arrive.
 If neither is available, douse the body in cold water while fanning.
 Do not attempt to “wait it out” – immediately call 9-1-1.

-Drink 20 ounces of water two to three hours before outdoor activity, and drink another 8 to 16 ounces every active hour.
+Drink 20 ounces of water two to three hours before outdoor activity; then drink another 8 to 16 ounces every active hour.
 Wear UVA/UVB sunscreen with an SPF of at least 30, light, loose clothing and a wide-brimmed hat.
-Any break in activity should be in the shade, and sports drinks or juice should be kept on hand to keep electrolytes balanced.
+Any breaks should be in the shade, and sports drinks or juice should be kept on hand to keep electrolytes balanced.
 The CDC has a great page with more details.

 Let kids know that it’s important to tell a trusted adult when they don’t feel well while playing outside.
 Children should never play outside without being monitored, and babies shouldn’t be out in the sun for long due to lowered ability to sweat.
 Do not leave children in the car.